Anip95/formulaSAE-track-cones-classification/README.md

   - Blue cones, delimiting the right border of the track
   - Yellow cones, delimiting the left border of the track

-The aim of this project to properly classify a specific cone detected by sensors given its extracted features.
+The aim of this project is to properly classify a specific cone detected by sensors given its extracted features.
 A label is assigned to each type of cone, going from 1 to 4.

+The datasets to train and test the model on are in the **csv** format.